1. A Previous “End of the Age”?

 Not all translations are the same as this (NKJV), but anyway, the main idea seems to be that the vision was to stretch a long time into the future.
 It would seem more consistent with Gabriel’s statement if his following message dealt with a “many days yet to come” scenario – namely, the historical events just prior to Christ’s Second Coming in the “latter days”.
 (More information in Post “Encounter with Christ-like Supernatural Being”)

 After checking the original Hebrew wording, it seems best to understand this “prince of the covenant” phrase as a sort of link to Gabriel’s message 3 or 4 years earlier, and also as a signpost to direct us forward from the ancient time into the modern era of End Time events.
-(To understood the linguistic technicalities here, refer to the relevant section in the Daniel 11 series.)
+(To understand the linguistic technicalities here, refer to the relevant section in the Daniel 11 series.)

 This “connection” of Daniel 11:22 with the previous 70-weeks revelation serves also to maintain the continuity between the two messages (in chapter 9 and chapter 11).
 And we would expect a certain amount of continuity since, judging by the introductions and context of them, both messages were delivered by the same angel Gabriel.

-What this tells us: The “vile person” of the previous verse 21 would have been the ruthless king, Antiochus IV Epiphanes, but now Gabriel’s discourse has in sight another king, similar in many ways to the ancient king, but also very different; for this one “shall confirm a covenant with many for one week” (Daniel 9:27) – meaning his rule happens during the final 7 years of history.
+What this tells us: The “vile person” of the previous verse 21 (in chapter 11) would have been the ruthless king, Antiochus IV Epiphanes, but now Gabriel’s discourse has in sight another king, similar in many ways to the ancient king, but also very different; for this one “shall confirm a covenant with many for one week” (Daniel 9:27) – meaning his rule happens during the final 7 years of history.

 3) Related to the above point is the word “league” in Daniel 11:23.
 In keeping with the literary devices common in ancient Hebrew, “league” is simply another word for “covenant” from the previous verse.
 This is known as “parallel structure”.
 (See relevant section in the Daniel 11 series.)